 Missiles Expo VR

-The missiles are arranged in order of size, from the smallest to the largest, and are placed on a cool but minimal environment, both for focalize the attention on the 3D models of the missiles and also for recall the settings of "Tron" and, more in general, the style of the great 80's and 90's.
+The missiles are arranged in order of size, from the smallest to the largest, and are placed on a cool but minimal environment, both for focalize the attention on the 3D models of the missiles and also for recall the feelings of the movie "Tron" and, more in general, the style of the great 80's and 90's.

-This project is available only in VR because, on a traditional monitor, would be impossible to feel the hugeness of the largest rockets that are available in the second part of Missiles Expo VR.
-I don't plan to release a traditional version, not even in the future.
+Originally Missiles Expo were designed to work only in VR because, on a traditional monitor, it is impossible to feel the hugeness of the largest rockets that are available in the second part of Missiles Expo VR, but then I changed my mind and I've released it for traditional displays, but believe me when I say that with a VR HMD it's way better.

 Every missile comes with a "reading stand", that contains some historical and technical informations about the missile.
 You can freely look around every 3D model, and take the time you need focusing on the details, before move to the next room.